 - Velocardiofacial syndrome

 - Conotruncal anomaly face syndrome

-Deletion is heterozygous and involves the long arm, q, of chromosome 22 hence the name 22q11.2 deletion syndrome.
-Up to 50 genes may be affected as a result of such deletions.
+Deletion is heterozygous and involves the long arm (q) of chromosome 22.
+Up to 50 genes may be affected as a result of this deletion.

 - Interrupted aortic arch

 - Ventricular septal defect

 - Palatal defects, particularly cleft palate, and velopharyngeal incompetence

 - Characteristic facial features such as hypertelorism, tubular nose, and hooded eyes (see image below)

 Features may be subtle.
 Cognitive disabilities, such as attention deficit hyperactivity disorder (ADHD), occur in 90% of patients.
 Deficiency of growth hormones can also occur.

 Hypoparathyroidism is found in approximately 50% of patients.
 Hypoparathyroidism leads to hypocalcemia.
 Symptoms include the following: